yassirscreed/PharmacIST/README.md

 7. Use the app as you please.
 The way the project works is presented in the report.

 **Side Note:** The barcode reader does not work on the emulator; it only works with non-emulated smartphones.
 So, when the button to scan a barcode is clicked, it will do nothing.
+And also the APIs will most likely not work since the keys has been removed.

 ### Using a Real Android Smartphone